Pleiospilos nelii Schwantes

 Pleiospilos pedunculatus, Pleiospilos tricolor

-Pleiospilos nelii is a succulent perennial which can reach a height of up to 3.2 inches (8 cm) and a diameter of up to 4 inches (10 cm).
-This stemless plant has two or four opposite, almost hemispherical grey-green or brownish leaves.
-The leaves have a deep fissure in the middle and many small dark spots on the surface.
+Pleiospilos nelii is a perennial succulent up to 3.2 inches (8 cm) tall and up to 4 inches (10 cm) in diameter.
+This stemless plant has 2 or 4, opposite, almost hemispherical, grey-green or brownish leaves.
+They have a deep fissure in the middle and many small, dark spots on the surface.
 A new pair of leaves is produced each year.
-The daisy-like flowers are yellow-orange, up to 3 inches (7.5 cm) across, and emerge from the center of the leaves.
-The flowers are large in relation to the size of the plant.
-They bloom in the afternoon and close at sunset.
-The flowering period extends from early spring to August.
+The daisy-like flowers are yellow-orange, up to 3 inches (7.5 cm) in diameter and emerge from the center of the leaves.
+They are large in relation to the size of the plant.
+The flowers bloom in the afternoon and close at sunset.
+The flowering period extends from early spring to mid summer.